rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 retrieve data from an email opened in read-only mode.
 **(Recap End)**

-I imagine it is not that uncommon for a TS library to have a not nullable property that is undefined at runtime.
+I imagine it is not that uncommon for a TS library to have a non-nullable property that is undefined at runtime.
-The IntelliSense tell me that `item: Office.MessageRead` contains an overloaded `item.body.getTypeAsync` method.
+The IntelliSense tells me that `item: Office.MessageRead` contains an overloaded `item.body.getTypeAsync` method.
 I was hoping to use it to retrieve the type (plain text vs html) of the email body.

 ```JavaScript
 (method) Office.Body.getTypeAsync(options: Office.AsyncContextOptions, callback?: ((asyncResult: Office.AsyncResult<Office.CoercionType>) => void) | undefined): void (+1 overload)